-Cash flows from operations in the first quarter of 2012 were lower than in the first quarter of 2011 due to approximately \$95 million higher U.S. pension funding, as well as higher seasonal working capital requirements.
-Contributions to the company s defined benefit plans, not including the unfunded German plans, are expected to be approximately \$110 million in 2012.
+Contributions to the company s defined benefit plans, not including the unfunded German plans, are expected to be approximately \$110 million in 2012, of which \$109 million was contributed as of September 30, 2012.
 This estimate may change based on changes in the Pension Protection Act and actual plan asset performance, among other factors.
-Payments to participants in the unfunded German plans are expected to be approximately \$23 million for the full year.
+Payments to participants in the unfunded German plans are expected to be approximately \$22 million for the full year.

-We expect 2012 capital expenditures for property, plant and equipment to be approximately \$400 million, of which approximately \$125 million was contractually committed as of April 1, 2012.
-Capital expenditures are generally funded by cash flows from operations.
+We expect 2012 capital expenditures for property, plant and equipment to be less than \$350 million, and approximately \$120 million was contractually committed as of September 30, 2012.
+Capital expenditures are expected to be funded by cash flows from operations.